-(e) prescribe penalties not exceeding $1 000 for an offence against any regulations under this Act and provide in the case of a continuing offence for a penalty not exceeding $300 for every day during which the offence continues.
+(e) prescribe penalties not exceeding $2 000 for an offence against any regulations under this Act and provide in the case of a continuing offence for a penalty not exceeding $500 for every day during which the offence continues.

+[Section 40 amended by No. 47 of 2006 s.
+17.]

-41. Review of Act
+41. Minister to review and report on Act

-(1) As soon as is practicable after the expiration of the period of 5 years following the coming into operation of this Act the Minister shall cause an investigation and review to be conducted, and a report to be prepared as to —

-(a) the operation of this Act;

-(b) the operation of the Committee; and

-(c) the need for this Act to continue in operation.
+(1) The Minister is to carry out a review of the operation and effectiveness of this Act as soon as is practicable after the expiry of 3 years from the commencement of the Retail Shops and Fair Trading Legislation Amendment Act 2006 section 14.

-(2) The Minister shall cause a copy of the report prepared for the purposes of subsection (1) to be laid before each House of Parliament as soon as is practicable after it is completed.
+(2) The Minister is to prepare a report based on the review and, as soon as is practicable after the report is prepared, is to cause a copy of the report to be laid before each House of Parliament.

+[Section 41 inserted by No. 47 of 2006 s.
+14.]

 42. Savings

 (1) Notwithstanding anything in section 10(3) or 10(4) where a retail shop was immediately before the commencement day an exempted shop for the purposes of the Factories and Shops Act 1963 5 the person operating the retail shop is entitled to be issued with a permit under section 15 of this Act to sell at that retail shop goods that were prescribed to be exempted goods under the regulations made under that Act and in force immediately before the commencement day and to remain open as though section 12 of this Act had not come into operation.